Jorineg/khmer-tts-app/README_GITHUB.md

 ## Installation

-You can install Khmer TTS in two ways:
+You can install Khmer STT in two ways:

 ### Download the Installer

 1. Go to the [Releases](../../releases) page
-2. Download the latest `KhmerTTS_Setup.exe`
+2. Download the latest `KhmerSTT_Setup.exe`
 3. Run the installer and follow the instructions

 ### Build from Source